-The Life and Legacy of Queen Elizabeth II
+The Life and Legacy of Queen Elizabeth II: A Monarch Who Defined an Era

 By Alexus Mosley

-Born in Mayfield, London as Elizabeth Alexandra Mary on the 21st of April in 1926, Elizabeth was the first child of t l grandmother the future queen was lovingly called "Lilibet" by those closest to her.
-Elizabeth was educated in the home with her younger sister, Princess Margaret.
+Born in Mayfield, London, as Elizabeth Alexandra Mary on the 21st of April in 1926, Elizabeth was the first child of her grandmother; the future queen was lovingly called "Lilibet" by those closest to her.
+Elizabeth was educated at home with her younger sister, Princess Margaret.
 Studying history, language, literature, and music under the supervision of their mother and their governess, Marion Crawford.
 She was described by her cousin, Margaret Rhodes, as "a jolly little girl, but fundamentally sensible and well-behaved."
 Said to be fond of dogs, horses, and her grandfather, King George V, whom she dotingly called “Grandpa England.”
-Following her grandfather’s death in 1936, her uncle succeeded the throne as Edward VIII, she took place as second in line to the throne after her father.
+Following her grandfather’s death in 1936, her uncle succeeded the throne as Edward VIII, and she took he place as second in line to the throne after her father.
 Soon after, Edward abdicated when his engagement to divorced socialite Wallis Simpson elicited a political crisis.
 Her father consequently became King George VI, making Elizabeth heir presumptive, since she had no brothers.

-Princess Elizabeth began to stand in regularly for her father King George VI as his health began to deteriorate.
-On February 6, 1952 while returning to their Kenyan home, Sagana Lodge, Phillip broke to her the news of the KIng’s death.
-Her accession to the throne was immediate and she decided to retain Elizabeth as her regnal name thus being called Queen Elizabeth II.
+Princess Elizabeth began to stand in regularly for her father, King George VI, as his health began to deteriorate.
+On February 6, 1952, while returning to their Kenyan home, Sagana Lodge, Phillip broke to her the news of the King’s death.
+Her accession to the throne was immediate, and she decided to retain Elizabeth as her regnal name, thus being called Queen Elizabeth II.
 Nimbly, she and Phillip returned to the United Kingdom and moved into Buckingham Palace.
-Her heir, Charles, only three years old.
-Her majesty’s coronation ceremony took place on June 2, 1953 in Westminster Abbey, despite Queen Mary’s death earlier in the year, and was the first to be televised.
-Throughout her reign, Queen Elizabeth was noted for continuing the evolution of the Commonwealth of Nations, being the first British monarch to address the United States Congress, reforming the monarchy’s finances, and tireless charity.
-She reportedly supported more than 600 charities in Britain alone, Her most praiseworthy contributions also include supporting racial justice in the Commonwealth.
+Her heir, Charles, was only three years old.
+Her majesty’s coronation ceremony took place on June 2, 1953, in Westminster Abbey, despite Queen Mary’s death earlier in the year, and was the first to be televised.
+Throughout her reign, Queen Elizabeth was noted for continuing the evolution of the Commonwealth of Nations, being the first British monarch to address the United States Congress, reforming the monarchy’s finances, and her tireless charity.
+She reportedly supported more than 600 charities in Britain alone.
+Her most praiseworthy contributions also include supporting racial justice in the Commonwealth.

-On September 8, 2022 at age 96, Her Majesty Queen Elizabeth II died at home in Balmoral in Scotland.
-She was surrounding by her children including her eldest son, Now King Charles III.
+On September 8, 2022, at age 96, Her Majesty Queen Elizabeth II died at home in Balmoral in Scotland.
+She was surrounded by her children, including her eldest son, now King Charles III.
 She will be remembered for seventy years of devoted service to her country and the Commonwealth and its people.
 As well as her strength, grace, and knowledge of politics and history.

 sweettaximedia.com